fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.7.txt

 $ kubectl describe pod -lapp=my-istio-deployment | grep 'Image:'

 #
-# uninstall the old control plan
+# uninstall the old control plane 1-7-5
 #

 # will see both 1-7-5 and 1-7-6 control planes